academe/SagePay-Integration/README.md

 # Sage Pay Integration PSR-7 Message REST API Library

-This package provides the data models for the [Sage Pay Integration](https://test.sagepay.com/documentation/) payment gateway (sometimes called the `Pi` or `REST` API).
+This package provides the data models for the [Sage Pay Integration](https://developer-eu.elavon.com/docs/opayo) payment gateway, also known as the `Sage Pay Pi` or `REST` API.
 It does not provide the transport mechanism, so you can use what you like for that, for example Guzzle, curl or another PSR-7 library.